-I am excited to meet all the participants next Saturday morning at Claude Moore Park for the annual Scott Kelby’s World Wide Photo Walk (you must be signed to “join the walk” via this link).
+I am excited to meet all the participants next Saturday morning at Claude Moore Park for the annual Scott Kelby’s World Wide Photo Walk.
 The official photo walk time frame is 7-9am, we will leave at 7am sharp from the Visitor Center meeting spot.

 Yesterday morning I went out to the park thinking to grab a couple of test shots before next weekend and ended up staying a while.
 I would definitely recommend bringing whatever lenses you have, so you can grab a range of wide angle, macro and telephoto shots (plenty of opportunities for all these at Claude Moore), if you have a polarizing filter – that would definitely be a plus!Â Also, this being a morning photo walk (dew and all), I would also suggest wearing water proof hiking boots.
 Below are some shots from yesterday (all taken with my 35mm prime, probably not the best choice of lens for walking around Claude Moore, but I literally grabbed my camera with whatever lens was on it yesterday morning so that’s what I had to work with).